Khadija bint Khuwaylid: Death

 In the years immediately following Khadija's death, Muhammad faced persecution from opponents of his message and also from some who originally followed him but had now turned back.
 Hostile tribes ridiculed and stoned him.
-Muhammad migrated to Yathrib (Medina) after Khadija's death.
+Muhammad migrated to Yathrib, later named Medina, after Khadija's death.
+Khadija is praised as being one of the four best women of the world, alongside her daughter Fatima, Mary the mother of Jesus, and Asiya the wife of the Fir'aun (Pharaoh).